-Whether to install the oxidized_importer meta path importer (oxidized_importer Python Extension) on sys.meta_path during interpreter initialization.
+Whether to install the oxidized_importer meta path importer (oxidized_importer Python Extension) on sys.meta_path and sys.path_hooks during interpreter initialization.
+If installed, we will always occupy the first element in these lists.

 Defaults to True.

 filesystem_importer

 Whether to install the standard library path-based importer for loading Python modules from the filesystem.